Best Ski Base Layers to Buy in April 2026

-Spyder Mens Thermal Top and Bottom Set - 2 Piece Fleece Lined Thermal Shirts for Men and Long Johns Leggings Base Layer Set, Size Small, Black
+Spyder Mens Thermal Underwear Set - 2 Piece Soft Stretch Fleece Lined Thermal Shirt and Long Johns for Men Base Layer Set, Size Small, Black

 WEERTI Thermal Underwear for Women Long Johns with Fleece Lined Base Layer Women Cold Weather Top Bottom Black

-- ALL-DAY WARMTH: STAY COZY WITHOUT THE BULK-IDEAL FOR COLD WEATHER.
+- ALL-DAY WARMTH: STAY COZY WITHOUT BULK-IDEAL BASE LAYER FOR WINTER.

-- FLEXIBLE FIT: MOVE FREELY WITH FOUR-WAY STRETCH FOR ANY ACTIVITY.
+- FLEXIBLE FIT: FOUR-WAY STRETCH ENABLES UNRESTRICTED MOVEMENT FOR ALL ACTIVITIES.

 WEERTI Thermal Underwear for Men Long Johns with Fleece Lined Base Layer Men Cold Weather Top Bottom Black